-Basically the down swing is all about using the pivotal action of the hips to force the whole twisted body to rotate around the axis of the spine whilst the upper body held as a one piece unit -- and carried out as a single movement., but importantly, the down swing is performed at a rediculously slow pace whilst the club head is whipped into the contact area. ( Just watch the professionals on the TV - Matthew Jordan is a clsssic example.)
+Basically the down swing is all about using the pivotal/rotational action of the hips to force the whole twisted body to rotate around the axis of the spine whilst the upper body held as a one piece unit -- and carried out as a single movement., but importantly, the down swing is performed at a ridiculously slow pace until the ball has been struck and at that point the club head is whipped through the contact area.

 The condition of the upper body unit at the end of the back swing movement, where the left arm is close to the right shoulder and the whole body in is a fully twisted condition must be maintained throughout the down swing and until well into the follow though movement.